-- (1) Mr. Whittle was appointed Chair of the Board on June 28, 2022. - (2) Member of the Company's Audit Committee.
-Margot Naudie is the chair of the Audit Committee. - 3) Member of the Company's Compensation Committee.
-Christophe Vereecke is the Chair of the Compensation Committee. - (4) Member of the Corporate Governance and Nomination Committee.
-Flora Wood is the Chair of the Corporate Governance and Nominating Committee. - (5) Mr. McRae and Ms. Naudie were elected to the Board on June 28, 2022. - (6) Information provided by the individuals.
+Mr. Gowans was appointed Chair of the Board on September 6, 2023.
+Member of the Company's Audit Committee.
+Margot Naudie is the Chair of the Audit Committee.
+Member of the Company's Compensation Committee.
+Michele Ashby is the Chair of the Compensation Committee (since February 1, 2024).
+(3) Mr. Vereecke was previously Chair of the Compensation Committee .
+Member of the Corporate Governance and Nominating Committee.
+Paul McRae is the Chair of the Corporate Governance and Nominating